How to create an employee training plan (with template) 12 ways to create a continuous learning culture

 4. Valamis

-The Valamis platform includes features from both an LXP and LMS, which allows the software to meet the needs of many learning teams in one system.
+The Valamis platform includes features from both an LXP and LMS, which enables the software to meet the needs of different learning teams in one system.
 It provides a content creation tool for developing online courses and content.
 You can also use the application to run large or small online or in-person courses.
 The system comes with built-in integrations to Microsoft Outlook and Teams, eliminating the need to manually update your calendar when registering for a course.

 Valamis has extensive skills development features, such as identifying employees' skills gaps, including during onboarding, as well as attaching skills to learning content and measuring skills.